IzyPro/WatchDog.Echo/README.md

 Install-Package WatchDog.Echo --version 1.0.0
 ```

-## Usage
+## Initialization
-To enable WatchDog.Echo echo other services,
+To enable WatchDog.Echo communicate with other services,

 Add WatchDog.Echo Namespace in `Startup.cs` or `Program.cs`